bread-and-pepper/django-userena/docs/index.rst

 Because we have done the hard work for you.
 Userena supplies you with signup, signin, account editing, privacy settings and private messaging.
-All you have to do is plug it into your project and you will have a created account management with the following options:
+All you have to do is plug it into your project and you will have created account management with the following options:

-    - User has to **activate** their account by clicking on a activation link in an email send to them.
+    - User has to **activate** their account by clicking on a activation link in an email sent to them.

     - **Permissions** for viewing, changing and deleting accounts is implemented on an user and object basis with the help of django-guardian.